danielabar/meblog/src/markdown/rails-dependent-destroy.md

 ## TODO

-* Setup RSpec - too much work to do manually in console.
-* Intro para: Want to understand all the dependent options on ActiveRecord associations.
-Before GDPR/privacy days, would just never delete anything, but now, may be legally required therefore have to think about impact of deletion and maintaining referential integrity.
 * First, discuss difference between delete and destroy (simple model with no associations) [SO](https://stackoverflow.com/questions/22757450/difference-between-destroy-and-delete)
 * Information hierarchy?
 * WIP: Starting with belongs_to/has_many pair (common use case, eg: Book belongs to Author, Author has many Books) - run through all scenarios in the matrix